timhagn/100-days-of-code/log.md

 **Today's Progress**:

-* after wracking my head I got the Project running in #CodePen, but Redux still makes Problems
+* after wrecking my head I got the Project running in #CodePen, but #Redux still makes Problems
 * read more about #Python and a little bout Natural Distributions